-For example, a recent article in CBS News explained that the real reason for the pay gap is that "men choose higher-paying jobs."
-Similarly, the Payscale study had this explanation for why female executives are paid less:
+For example, a recent story on CBS News explained that the real reason for the pay gap is that "men choose higher-paying jobs."
+Similarly, the PayScale study had this explanation for why female executives are paid less:

 "It might be because women ask for raises less frequently than men, so as workers progress through their careers, no asking for raises each time has a cumulative effect on women's pay."

 In other words, if women would only choose higher-paying jobs and then be more aggressive during salary and promotion negotiations, that pesky gender pay gap would shrink and disappear.

 Hey, how about this: maybe, just maybe, the reasons for both the gender pay gap and the hiring/promotion gap might include:

 - men make women uncomfortable by hitting on them

 - men keep offering women less money for the same job

 - men keep salaries secret so they can pay men more

 - men project their insecurities onto women

 - men are judging women on looks rather than competence